GunioRobot/Boing/README.md

 ##Examples

-The examples folder contains presently one comparative example betwen Spring and Boing.
-This one is complex.
+The examples folder contains presently one comparative example between Spring and Boing.
+This one is complex and comes from some of our software use of Spring beans.
 Other examples will follow.

 ##License